game-fuse/game-fuse-js/README.md

 ## Getting Started
 The first step of integrating GameFuse with your project, is to make an account at https://www.gamefuse.co.
 After creating your account, add your first game and note the ID and API Token.
 With this setup, you can now connect via your game client.
+Check the most recently updated docs at: https://www.gamefuse.co/pages/docs.

 ### PixiJs, BabylonJs, etc
 If your game engine has an editable HTML file, you can paste the following in the <head> tag of the HTML document: